-A PCS to a new city can leave a military family feeling ill at ease in their new digs.
+A military move to a new city can leave a family feeling ill at ease in their new digs.
 A new neighborhood, a new house, a new house with unfamiliar sounds; it can all be disconcerting just when you are trying to settle in.

 When leaving for vacation, we take all kinds of precautions.
 We hire a pet-sitter and have them bring in the mail every day.
 We make sure every door and window is locked and secure for our time away.
 All this effort for less than 4% of the year is great, but what about the other 96% of the time that we aren’t traveling?
 Burglaries don’t just happen when you’re on vacation.

 Three out of every five home burglaries happen during the day while people are at work or school.
 You probably don’t take as many precautions before you go to work as you do before you go on vacation.
 If the house is new to you such as after a military move, you may not know where to start to secure your new home.